ppy/osu-wiki/wiki/Tournaments/SOFT/5/en.md

 ## Prizes

-*Prizes for this tournament are to be decided.*
+*Prizes for this tournament are to be decided*

 ## Organisation